netzzz/playwright-pom-practice/README.md

 Automation of different web elements and pages

-Written with TypeScript and Playwright, implements Page Object Model Pattern.
+Written with TypeScript and Playwright, implements Page Object Model design pattern.

 If you want to run tests locally, please follow these steps:
 -Clone this repository